Agent

 Adding Sources to Agent Results

 To show the sources or documents the Agent used to generate it answer, configure the Agent to output those documents.
-You do this by adding documents to the Agent's state_schema:
+To do this, open the configuration of the tool that outputs the documents and choose to output them to State.

 The Agent then outputs the documents through its output connection called documents.
 You can connect an AnswerBuilder to the Agent's documents to add documents to the final answer: